Academic mobility: Researchers

 Researchers are employed on casualised temporary contracts in some universities, which force them to relocate around every three years when funding streams change, typically to another country.
-Historically this was done just one for a "postdoc" research project, but modern funding now devotes far more money to contract research than teaching posts, and so most researchers now face a whole career of living in this way.
+Historically this was done just one for a "postdoc" research project, but modern funding now devotes far more money to contract research than teaching posts, and so many researchers now face a whole career of living in this way.
 This often leads to the breakup of their families and friends and sometimes to mental health problems.

 With 57% of its researchers coming from other countries, Switzerland is the country with the world highest proportion of foreign researchers.

 Canada, Australia, the United States, Sweden and the United Kingdom have between 30 and 50% of their researchers coming from foreign countries.

 The Netherlands, Germany, Denmark, Belgium and France have between 10 and 30% of their researchers coming from foreign countries.

 Brazil, Spain, Japan, Italy and India have less than 10% of their researchers coming from foreign countries.

 Switzerland and India are among the countries with the highest proportion of their researchers going to work in other countries.

+Digital Support for Mobility

+EMREX (European Mobility Exchange)

+In Europe, digital infrastructures have been developed to support the secure transfer and recognition of academic records between higher education institutions.
+One example is EMREX, a system that allows students to electronically transmit verified course and examination results across borders.
+The system has been adopted particularly in Nordic countries, where it is integrated into national higher education information systems, and is cited in reports on interoperability and student mobility as a practical measure to simplify administrative processes.